 West Central has a message alert system called Blackboard Connect.
 This system allows the district to communicate with parents by phone, email and text.
 Any changes or cancellation due to weather, as well as reminders and announcements, can be delivered by our system.
-There is no cost for this service and you may request a form and additional information from the office.
+There is no cost for this service and all families will be automatically enrolled.
 Please remember that if you change your phone number(s) or email address, notify the office so we can update our files.

-Additionally, you may follow West Central CU.S.D. #235 on Facebook to receive important updates.
+Additionally, you may follow West Central CUSD #235 on Facebook to receive important updates.